ember-a11y/ember-a11y-testing/README.md

 to begin working on one of the below or open an issue for a new idea to add to this list.

-- Check ARIA properties for elements with defined roles to ensure validity (__in progress__)
+- Color contrast for text on backgrounds (minimum and enhanced options) (__in progress__)
+- Verify values of aria states/properties
+- Verify relationship of ARIA roles (radiogroup - radio, list - listitem, etc.)
+- Verify element is allowed to have ARIA attribute/role
 - Warn about actions on elements other than buttons, forms, inputs, and anchors
+- Check page for language indicator
+- Check page title
+- Verify focusability and visibility (e.g., non-visible elements shouldn't be focusable)
 - Alternative text for other elements (e.g., `object`, `embed`)
-- Color contrast for text on backgrounds (minimum and enhanced options)